 There are several ways to transfer property to heirs or beneficiaries after your death without a formal probate process.
 While there are many advantages to avoiding probate it is not the answer for every situation, there may be reasons that an individual desires their estate to be probated by the Court.

 The most common way is by owning property as ‘Joint Tenants with Right of Survivorship.’
 Many married individuals own real estate and joint bank accounts in this fashion.
 Another method is Transfer on Death deeds and beneficiary designations.
 Not all property can be transferred in this manner, to properly transfer your personal property your heirs or beneficiaries would need to utilize the small estates process if the estate qualifies.

 Another common way to avoid probate is through the use of a trust or trusts.
 When assets are properly transferred a trust can successfully avoid all probate procedures.

-To learn more, please look at our Estate Planning section.
+To learn more, please look at our Probate section.
 It is important that you talk with a professional about the limitations of these tools though.

 What is a living will?

 This lets people know your wishes when you are no longer able to.
 It provides that if two medical doctors agree that you will not recover from a terminal illness, your life will not be artificially prolonged.
 It provides that you will die naturally.
 This is a very personal decision and one that requires a lot of thought.
 A Living Will can be revoked by you at any time.